dboardma/sif-lens-docs/README.md

 # SIF Lens - Full-Stack TypeScript Application

 A full-stack application for analyzing SIF API data consistency, with a Node.js/Express backend and React frontend.
+## Security at a Glance

+SIF Lens is designed to analyze **schema structure and API behavior**, not to store or warehouse student data.

+**Key security and privacy characteristics:**

+- **No student records persisted**
+  Full SIF records are processed in memory only.
+The database stores schema metadata (field names, hierarchy, counts), not complete records.

+- **Identifier-only provenance (no data sampling)**
+  The application does not store example data values.
+  It records only limited **RefIds** (record identifiers) to indicate which records contained or did not contain specific fields during a scan.
+  RefIds are identifiers only and do not include record content or PII.

+- **Credentials do not need to be stored**
+  API credentials can be provided at runtime and used only for the duration of a scan.
+Scans can be executed without persisting credentials.

+- **Read-only API access**
+  All interactions with SIF endpoints are read-only and explicitly initiated by the user.

+- **Strong tenant isolation and access controls**
+  The application enforces organization-level isolation, role-based access control, and permission checks on every protected operation.

+- **Auditability built into access and usage**
+  User authentication, role-based authorization, legal acceptance, and scan activity are recorded and enforced consistently, providing auditable records of system access and use.

 ## Repository Status and Licensing